FourjsGenero/tool_fglwebrun/README.md

 ```
 $ BROWSER="chrome" fglwebrun prog
 ```
-Example if logged in remote and `FGLSERVER` is pointing to a GDC on your desk
+Example if logged in remote and `FGLSERVER` is pointing to a GDC on your desk, `fglwebrun` calls in this case `fglwebrungdc` which in turn uses the `"standard","execute"` frontcall to invoke the browser on the dektop with the URL pointing  to the remote GAS.
 ```
 $ BROWSER="gdc" fglwebrun prog
 ```